 4. Include a Search Box

-Another way to make it easy for visitors to navigate your website is to include a search box.
-That way, if people know exactly what they’re looking for, they can go right to it without taking the time and effort to wade through every product and category page.
+Include a search box to make it easy for visitors to navigate your website.
+If people know exactly what they’re looking for, they can go right to it without taking the time and effort to wade through every product and category page.

 For extra user friendliness and potential upselling, include an autocomplete or a suggestion feature in your search box.
 This will help users find what they’re looking for faster—and easier—and even allow you to suggest items that might be similar to what they’re searching for.